-In I My Club VAIO you can find: Do cumentation, which gives you: Access to the User Guide .
-This manual explains the features of your computer in detail, how to use these features confidently and safely, connect peripheral devices and more.
-Access to Help & Training.
-This is the portal of VAIO Help and Support Center.
-Important information about your computer, in the form of notices and announcements.
-In I My Club VAIO you can also find: Accessories Want to expand the capabilities of your computer?
-Click on this icon and have a look at your compatible accessories Software Feeling creative?
-Click this icon for an overview of your software and check out our upgrade options.
-Wallpapers Click this icon and check out our most popular Sony and Club VAIO wallpapers.
-Links Click this icon and check out our most popular Sony and Club VAIO web sites.
+In My Club VAIO you can find:

+Documentation, which gives you:

+- □ Access to the User Guide.
+This manual explains the features of your computer in detail, how to use these features confidently and safely, connect peripheral devices and more. - □ Access to Help & Training.
+This is the portal of VAIO Help and Support Center. - □ Important information about your computer, in the form of notices and announcements.

+In My Club VAIO you can also find:

+Accessories

+Want to expand the capabilities of your computer?
+Click this icon and have a look at your compatible accessories.